Disgraced children's entertainer Rolf Harris dies at 93

 Rolf Harris, a mainstay of family entertainment in the United Kingdom and Australia for more than 50 years before his career collapsed into disgrace with his conviction for indecently assaulting young girls, has died aged 93.

-He performed with the Beatles, painted Queen Elizabeth's portrait and presented himself as the affable inventor of the novelty musical instrument, the wobble board.
+He performed with the Beatles and presented himself as the affable inventor of the novelty musical instrument, the wobble board.

 But as his star faded, the veteran entertainer became one of the highest-profile celebrities to be embroiled in a massive British police investigation which followed revelations that the late BBC TV host Jimmy Savile had been a prolific child abuser.

 In 2014, Harris was found guilty of 12 counts of assaulting four girls, some as young as seven or eight, between 1968 and 1986 and jailed for nearly six years, although one conviction was later overturned on appeal.

 He faced further charges in 2017 but the jury was unable to reach verdicts and he was released from jail that year.

 During the 2014 trial, the prosecution portrayed the bearded, bespectacled entertainer as a predator who groomed and abused one woman for her entire teenage and young-adult life.

 Harris denied all the charges and said the allegations against him were "laughable".

 The sentencing judge said he had shown no remorse for the harm he had caused.

 Prosecutors said he had a "Jekyll and Hyde" personality who used his fame to exploit his victims.